aldehir/ut2004-patches/README.md

 ## Installation

-Releases contain the entirety of changes made in this repository.
 Download the latest release and install directly on top of your UT2004 installation.
+Every release is standalone, you do not need to apply previous patches to fully patch your UT2004 installation.

 ## Changelog